Bowtie7114/SCP-Scientist-Starter/README.md

 The purposefully sterile look of the site should belay the overall feel of the Foundation compared to what they do, with descriptions and images of protocols and SCPs, and links in the footnotes to the main source of information for them.<br><br>

 The site's intended audience is those who are familiar with the SCP Foundation and enjoy perusing the non-canon content on offer, as well as those not massively familiar with the Foundation, <br>
 as a way to stoke curiosity, with many links, images, and references to the main site to allow them to explore further.
-The live site can be access here: [SCP Scientist Orientation](https://bowtie7114.github.io/SCP-Scientist-Starter/index.html).
+The live site can be accessed here: [SCP Scientist Orientation](https://bowtie7114.github.io/SCP-Scientist-Starter/index.html).

 ## Features ##
 ### Login page ###